 Similarly, Dr. Miller explains, “The ultimate design of iREST/Yoga Nidra is to help people live contented lives, free of conflict, anxiety, fear and suffering. iREST accomplishes its goal through two basic steps: (1) the embodiment of pure awareness and (2) the release of negative body sensations, emotions, beliefs and stress that give rise to self-destructive patterns.”

 Dr. David Grand calls Brainspotting “focused mindfulness” because as clients tune into their bodies and follow where the body leads, the journey leads to healing, and sometimes that includes rest.
-Furthermore, in Brainspotting, when clients condemn or shame themselves, I explain the detrimental effects of perpetuating abuse that was experienced by self-abusing.
+Furthermore, in Brainspotting, when clients condemn or shame themselves, I explain the detrimental effects of perpetuating abuse.
 I encourage, instead, that they label their self-condemnation as “survival programming that no longer serves.”
 I encourage a neutrality – to just notice the tendency to judge harshly.

 Similarly, Beth Heller and Tami Quinn, iRest practitioners, explain “This consciousness is pure awareness that never sleeps and welcomes every moment as it is, without analysis, judgment or conclusion.
 By welcoming things as they are, a student begins to see that they are not separate, finite beings, rather infinite and eternal.
 Connecting with this state of consciousness offers an opportunity to resolve mental, physical and spiritual confusion, conflict and suffering.”